-Rurban Revolution is a two-year interdisciplinary project focused on the transformative potential of urban greening and food growing.
+Rurban Revolution is an interdisciplinary project focused on the transformative potential of urban greening and food growing.

 Food presents us with many challenges for our health, sustainability and resilience.